Re: Choosing the right menstrual products when you have an IUD

 1. How soon after my IUD is placed can I use a menstrual cup or disc?

-Most physicians recommend that you wait at least two cycles after IUD placement before resuming the use of menstrual discs or a menstrual cup.
-That’s because your IUD is slightly more likely to be displaced during the first six weeks after insertion.4
+Most physicians recommend waiting at least two cycles after IUD placement before using menstrual discs or a menstrual cup.
+That’s because intrauterine devices are slightly more likely to be displaced during the first six weeks after insertion.4

-A few months after your IUD is placed, you’ll typically be asked to return for a follow-up appointment to confirm that your device is in the right place.
+A few months after your IUD is inserted, you’ll typically return for a follow-up appointment.
+This appointment is to confirm that your device is in the right place.
 The easiest way to do this is via a pelvic ultrasound, but your provider will also likely do a physical exam.
-This appointment is a good time to discuss any concerns you may have about menstrual product use.
+This is a good time to discuss any concerns you may have about menstrual product use.

 2. Should I get my IUD strings trimmed first?

-Some individuals opt to have their IUD strings trimmed (by their provider) so that they are flush with the cervix.
+Some individuals prefer to have their IUD strings trimmed (by their provider) so that they are flush with the cervix.
 This may reduce the risk of accidental IUD displacement or expulsion when removing a menstrual cup or disc.
-However, it’s important to remember that trimming the strings may also result in a slightly more difficult or uncomfortable removal process when it comes time to take out your IUD.5
+However, trimming the strings may also result in a slightly more challenging when the IUD is removed.5

 You don’t have to have your IUD strings trimmed in order to use a menstrual cup or disc – just be mindful to feel for the strings when removing your menstrual product (try running a clean finger all the way around the edge of the cup or disc) to make sure they are out of the way.